Debt help is readily available, as long as you know where to look for assistance.

 Usually, you’ll do this with a balance transfer credit card that charges no interest during the first year or so that you have it.

-If you can pay off your debt within the year, this is an effective strategy.
-If you can’t, it’s best to look for another debt reduction solution.
+If you can pay off your debt within the year, this can be an effective strategy.
+If you can’t, it may help to look for another debt reduction solution.

 Best Low-Interest Credit Cards